Monona, Wisconsin: History

 Originally part of the Town of Blooming Grove, Monona was incorporated as a village on August 29, 1938.
 Prior to 1938, the area mainly consisted of farmland and summer homes.
 However, by 1938, permanent homes and small businesses had become much more common in the area.
 During the 1950s, Monona grew in population from 2,544 to 8,178.

 In 1963, Monona built a community center and adjacent swimming pool.
 In 1967, a public library was built.
-In 1969, when Monona incorporated as a city, a city hall was built across from the library.
+In 1969, when Monona was incorporated as a city, a city hall was built across from the library.
 It houses all city operations, including the fire and police departments.

+The Kohl's Food Store, Ray S. and Theo P. Owen House, Schroeder-Bohrod House, and Willard and Fern Tompkins House are listed on the National Register of Historic Places.

-Indian mound discovery
+Indian mounds

+There are three pre-Columbian mounds in Monona listed on the National Register of Historic Places.
+The Monona Mound was built by Late Woodland people roughly between 700 and 1100.
+It may have been used to mark the spring equinox, as its orientation lines up with the sunset on either the first or second day after the equinox.
+It became the first mound protected under Wisconsin's Burial Sites Preservation Act.
+The Monona Landmarks Commission placed a historical marker at the site in 2020.

-During the 1940s, a mound was cut into during street construction and skeletons were uncovered.
-This Indian burial mound was thought to have been built around 1,500 years ago by the Hopewell Indians A Wisconsin historical marker was placed at this site in 1998, inscribed with the following:
+During the 1940s, the Outlet Mound was cut into during street construction, and skeletons were uncovered.
+This Indian burial mound was thought to have been built around 1,500 years ago by the Hopewell.
+In 1944, it was saved from destruction and donated to the city.

-The Outlet Mound

-"The largest of 19 conical, oval and linear mounds once located in this vicinity, the Outlet Mound was built by Woodland Indians about 2,000 years ago.
-Constructed as a burial place, the mound was saved from destruction by the Wisconsin Archeological Society and local citizens in 1944 and donated to the City of Monona."

 The area where the mound was discovered, now known as Indian Mounds Park, is located at the corner of Midwood and Ridgewood Avenues.

-It was added to the National Register of Historic Places in 2003.
+The Tompkins-Brindler Mound Group is a group of mounds in Woodland Park.
+The group includes two linear mounds which are roughly 200 ft and 210 ft long.
+The mounds were built during the late Woodland period.